 The City uses many individuals and agencies in the development the Annual Action Plan.
 Opportunities for resident input begins at the earliest stages of crafting the Annual Action Plan.
-The City hosts a public hearing to collect information on community priorities and to update the public on the status of the CDBG program as a whole and what goals the City currently has in the Consolidated Plan.
-All input received allows the City to analyze and measure to determine housing, facility, and service needs with an emphasis on low and moderate income residents, the elderly, disabled, and homelessness.
+The City hosts a public hearing to collect information on community priorities and to update the public on the status of the CDBG program and the goals in the Consolidated Plan.
+All input received allows the City to analyze and measure to determine housing, facility, and service needs with an emphasis on low and moderate income residents, the elderly, disabled, and homeless.
 Current resources in the City are considered in determining how to meet these needs as well as gaps that might not be met by other resources.
 A public hearing is held where the public is invited to offer comments and identify housing and community needs.
 The City encourages the residents of Bentonville to provide input into the Consolidated and Annual Action Plans by attending the public hearings or sending in their comments electronically.